pingcap/docs-dm/en/get-started.md

     }
     ```

-Each of the upstream MySQL Server instances corresponds to a separate DM-worker instance, each of which has its own configuration file.
+Each of the upstream MySQL Server instances corresponds to a separate `source.toml`.
+Each DM-master and DM-worker instance has its own configuration file.

 The following is an example of `dm-master1.toml`: